Breadcrumb

 • PGY 1: Residents rotate in neurology and neuropsychology, with the option of internal medicine, all within the context of caring for a forensic population with severe psychiatric illness and significant medical needs.

 • PGY 2: Residents complete a rotation on the psychiatric inpatient unit, gaining direct experience in the care and management of forensically committed patients.
+Spanish-speaking residents can opt to rotate on the Spanish-speaking inpatient unit.

 • PGY 4: Senior residents may choose from a variety of electives, including participation in dialectical behavior therapy and cognitive rehabilitation groups, advanced training in forensic psychiatry, and involvement in the hospital’s emerging electroconvulsive therapy (ECT) service.